-Hosted by Lady Raven Productions, Portland’s Vampire’s Masquerade Ball is a formal event of gothic elegance and decadence highly anticipated each year in the city of roses since 2002.
-It’s an evening where 850+ guests from around the nation and the world gather to socialize and dance the night away in their darkest and finest attire while enjoying the best in visual performances, Gothic/Synthpop/EBM dance music, regional vendors, and catering.
-It is the largest formal event of its kind on the West Coast.
+Hosted by Lady Raven Productions, Portland’s Vampire’s Masquerade Ball (VMB) is a black-tie formal event of Gothic elegance and decadence highly anticipated each year in the city of roses since 2002.
+The 18th VMB will be held on Saturday, July 25th, 2020.
+Hosted in the Portland Art Museum’s historic ballrooms spanning two floors – it’s an evening where 850+ guests from around the nation and the world gather to socialize and dance the night away in their darkest formal attire while enjoying the best in aerial and stage performances, 20+ vendors, catering, fully stocked cash bars, and live DJ’s playing Gothic/Synthpop/EBM dance music.
+Catering will be from Vibrant Table Catering & Events, Portland’s elite catering company.
+Seating in the grand ballroom is limited and is on a first come, first served basis.
+Pictures from 2019 will be made available soon!

 9:00PM – 2:00AM